RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Selecting objects to compare

-- Select two objects (schemas, databases or tables) you want to compare
+- Select the two objects (schemas, databases or tables) you want to compare
-- Open context menu
+- Open the context menu
-- Open sub-menu `Compare/Migrate`
+- Open the sub-menu `Compare/Migrate`
 - Click on `Compare/Migrate Schema` element

 ![](images/ug/tools/schema_compare_navigator.png)